ronniery/todo-onchain/README.md

-# Solana To-Do Application
+# To-Do Onchain Application

-A simple and scalable To-Do application built with Next.js, React, Tailwind CSS, TypeScript, and powered by the Solana blockchain for decentralized task management.
+A simple and To-Do application built with Next.js, React, Tailwind CSS, TypeScript, and powered by the **Solana blockchain** for decentralized task management.
 The app leverages the power of the Solana blockchain for transparent and immutable to-do list storage.

 ## Table of Contents